MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--collaboration.md

 #### Governance & Security

 - Automated processes exist for de-provisioning and archiving sites when collaboration ends.
-- A policy or mechanism is in place to check for duplicates, reducing site sprawl
+- A policy or mechanism is in place to check for duplicates, reducing site and content sprawl.
-- Active data loss prevention is in place, including keyword/term flagging, communication monitoring and deep dive eDiscovery across all technologies
+- Active data loss prevention is in place, including keyword/term flagging, communication monitoring and deep dive eDiscovery across all technologies.
-- Graded security with policy enforcement is leveraged to provide different levels of protection during collaboration depending on sensitivity, risk and environment
+- Graded security with policy enforcement is leveraged to provide different levels of protection during collaboration depending on sensitivity, risk and environment.
-- Governance and security intervention are seen as business enablers that provides a safe framework for collective endeavors
+- Governance and security intervention are seen as business enablers that provides a safe framework for collective endeavors.
+- Metrics are in place to measure outcomes clearly connected to strategy.

 #### Information Architecture

 - Metadata is used across site collections to centralize relevant information so that it can live anywhere but still be found / leveraged.
-- Automated tagging may be present
+- Automated tagging may be present.
-- Sensitivity labelling is automated and related to the content, purpose and risk of the collaborative activity
+- Sensitivity labelling is automated and related to the content, purpose and risk of the collaborative activity.
-- Better practices are continually developed to enable effective collaboration across a wide range of tools, scenarios and roles; existing practice is routinely reviewed and teams are helped to collaborate more effectively based on insights
+- Better practices are continually developed to enable effective collaboration across a wide range of tools, scenarios and roles; existing practice is routinely reviewed and teams are helped to collaborate more effectively based on insights.

 #### Content

 - Site designs or templates are enforced and used to reflect project phases.
-- Content and task status are actively used to provide insights and trigger actions, including automation of downstream processes
+- Content and task status are actively used to provide insights and trigger actions, including automation of downstream processes.
 - There is active monitoring of content shared across organizational boundaries.
-Lifecycles, redaction, and access revocation are enabled and largely automated.
+- Lifecycles, redaction, and access revocation are enabled and largely automated.
-- Live documents are almost never shared as attachments
+- Live documents are shared as attachments in email only as exceptions.

-#### Task management
+#### Task Management

-- The collaborative platform is highly integrated, serving a wide range of tools and capabilities that seamlessly support many simultaneous modes of collaboration
+- The collaborative platform is highly integrated, serving a wide range of tools and capabilities that seamlessly support many simultaneous modes of collaboration.
 - Task management tools are required at multiple levels across an organization and individuals and teams are held accountable for their collective tasks, including to board level.
-- There is organization level monitoring of collaboration activities, with targets for the degree of interaction expected based on roles
+- There is organizational level monitoring of collaboration activities, with targets for the degree of interaction expected based on roles.
-- There is specific focus on optimizing collaborative activity to enhance productivity, minimize cost and risk
+- There is specific focus on optimizing collaborative activity to enhance productivity, minimize cost and risk.
 - Collaborative work is a strategic element of the organization’s culture.
-External partners are supported in adopting collaborative approaches.
+- External partners are supported in adopting collaborative approaches.
-- Legacy ways of working are actively replaced or removed through a active continuous improvement
+- Legacy ways of working are actively replaced or removed through a active continuous improvement.

 #### Impacts